Part of Applied System Dynamics - Communication & prediction

 When activation is high, communication becomes more reflexive.

 Many communication problems are not language problems.
-They are interpretation, activation and regulation problems.
+They are problems of predictive interpretation, activation, choice space and regulation.

 Boundaries